 Can you find that tenuous balance between activities and family, marriage and personal sanity?
 I think you can, although it may always be a “work in progress.”
 It will require that you think about your children’s activities, talk with your husband about the family’s schedule, and consider making some adjustments.

-One more thought – maybe it’s not our children’s activities but our own activities and commitments that are causing stress and limiting time for relaxation as a family.
+One more thought – maybe it’s not our children’s activities but our own activities and commitments that are causing stress and limiting time for relaxation as a couple and family.
 We talked previously about how hard it is for women to say “no” and that our default response is often “yes” – yes I will serve as homeroom mom, yes I will chair the bake sale, yes I will serve on that church committee, yes I will volunteer at the shelter –we all know how that goes!
 Again, none of those things are bad.
 I’m just suggesting that we as wives and moms, along with our husbands, should take a proactive approach to managing the family schedule, rather than just letting things happen.